 This Swimming Hole In Vermont Is So Hidden You’ll Probably Have It All To Yourself

-Vermont may not have a salty seashore, but it’s home to plenty of hidden lakes, ponds, and swimming holes.
-This one in Warren is a particularly gorgeous and totally tucked away spot that deserves a visit this season.
+While The Green Mountain State may not have a salty seashore, it is home to plenty of hidden lakes, ponds, and swimming holes, like Blueberry Lake in Vermont.
+Located in Warren, this is a particularly gorgeous and totally tucked-away spot that deserves a visit.
 Here’s how you can check it out for yourself.

 What’s your favorite hidden spot in Vermont?
 Let us know in the comments!
 If you aren’t familiar with any, check out these charming hidden beaches in Vermont.

 blueberry lake in Vermont